 Yet, coral reefs are filled with different species that require nutrients.
 The food chain is complex within reefs, and the starting point is marine plants and dissolved nutrients.

-So, how could the coral reef that was devoid of nutrients support such an extensive ecosystem of organisms that need nutrients?
+So, how could the coral reef without nutrients support an extensive ecosystem of organisms that need nutrients?

 Phytoplankton and zooplankton form the base of the food chain.
-They are consumed by polyps, fish, and crustaceans.
-Sponges that live in the reef can filter the water and excrete nutrients that can be used by corals.
+Polyps, fish, and crustaceans consume them.
+Sponges that live in the reef can filter the water and excrete nutrients that corals can use.

 Various other organisms in the reef also contribute to the efficient cycling of nutrients.
-Thus, while coral reefs may live in areas that have poor nutrient content, they can produce their minerals, and effectively recycle them within the ecosystem.
+Thus, while coral reefs may live in areas with poor nutrient content, they can produce their minerals and effectively recycle them within the ecosystem.